vmware-archive/vcd-ext-sdk/packages/plugin-builders/README.md

 ## Documentation
 ### How it works
-Our Plugin Builder is combination of the following things:
+The Plugin Builder is combination of the following things:
 - Angular Builder
 - Webpack
 - PostCSS Plugins

-We are goin to cover each piece.
 ### Angular Builder
 #### Description
-We implement our custom Angular Builder to build VMware Cloud Director UI Plugins, hence the name - Plugin Builder.
+This is Custom Angular Builder to build VMware Cloud Director UI Plugins, hence the name - Plugin Builder.

-We implement it in the standard Angular documented way, you can search for information how Custom Angular Builders are developed in the Angular documentation.
+For information how Custom Angular Builders are developed search in the Angular documentation.

 #### Useful References:
 - [Angular CLI builders](https://angular.io/guide/cli-builder)